NotKingSnow/HOTDW10Trivia/README.md

 q "**The strait which connects the Summer Sea and the Jade Sea is known as?**" a "The Jade Gates", "Jade Gates"

+q "**Godsgrace is the seat of which House?**" a "House Allyrion", "Allyrion"

+q "**Raventree Hall is the seat of which House?**" a "House Blackwood", "Blackwood"

+q "**Bitterbridge is the seat of which House?**" a "House Caswell", "Caswell"

+q "**Faircastle is the seat of which House?**" a "House Farman", "Farman"

+q "**Kingsgrave is the seat of which House?**" a "House Manwoody", "Manwoody"

+q "**Seagard is the seat of which House?**" a "House Mallister", "Mallister"

+q "**Torrhen's Square is the seat of which House?**" a "House Tallhart", "Tallhart"

+q "**Last Hearth is the seat of which House?**" a "House Umber", "Umber"

+q "**Brightwater Keep is the seat of which House?**" a "House Florent", "Florent"

+q "**Goldengrove is the seat of which House?**" a "House Rowan", "Rowan"